biowdl/PacBio-subreads-processing/docs/index.md

 https://cromwell.readthedocs.io/en/stable/tutorials/Containers/).

-Images from [biocontainers](https://biocontainers.pro) are preferred for biowdl pipelines.
-The list of default images for this pipeline can be found in the default for the `dockerImages` input.
+Images from [biocontainers](https://biocontainers.pro) are preferred for biowdl workflows.
+The list of default images for this workflow can be found in the default for the `dockerImages` input.

 ## Output
 The workflow will output polished ccs reads split into their respective sample.
 Along with these (split on sample) BAM files, the workflow will also output all intermediate files.
-Depending on the options set, the pipeline can also output fastq files.
+Depending on the options set, the workflow can also output fastq files.

 ## Contact